balain/patter/Trello.md

 - **Actions**: When proof comments are returned to the editors, update the content, attach the final copy to the card and move it to the "Done" column.
 [Note: limit of one proof update per article.]
   - If proof comments are not returned to the editors within 3 business days, move the card to the "Done" column and notify the author that updates will not be made.

+### Content Ready for Print

+- **Contents**: List of final issue entries - ready for Copy Editor
+- **Actions**: Cards are added to this list by the Content Manager when they have been fully reviewed and finalized by the Content Manager.
+The Release Manager will move the cards from this list to the **Done** list when the content has been incorporated into the Publisher file.

 ### Done

-- **Contents**: List of final issue entries - ready for Copy Editor
+- **Contents**: List of final issue entries - Article has been entered in Publisher file and finalized.
+- **Actions**: The Release Manager moves cards into this list when the articles have been incorporated into the Publisher file.
-- **Actions**: All cards remain in this column until the issue is published.
-Once the issue is published (i.e. the PDF is available online), archive the list.
+  - All cards remain in this column until the issue is published.
+Once the issue is published (i.e. the PDF is available online), the Process Manager will archive the list.